Coffee Terms Illustrated

 Wet Process

 In the wet process, ripe cherries are first immersed in water where any floating cherries are removed as defective.
 The remaining cherries are then pressed by machine against a perforated surface, allowing only the seed, and some attached pulp, to pass through the holes.
-The remaining pulp is then removed by placing the beans in a fermentor to loosen the pulp before washing away the pulp with water.
+The remaining pulp is then removed by placing the beans into a fermentation tank to loosen the pulp before washing the pulp away with water.
 After the pulp is removed, the coffee beans are then dried to about ten to twelve percent moisture content, usually by a combination of sun drying and machine drying.
-Machine drying is nearly always necessary, especially in damp climates, to prevent mildew.
-Wet processed coffee is sometimes called washed coffee, in reference to the washing done when separating the pulp from the beans.
+Machine drying is common practice, especially in damp climates, to prevent mildew.
+Wet processed coffee is sometimes called washed coffee, in reference to the washing done to separate the pulp from the beans.
 Also called the wet method.
+Video

 Back to Top